 Sea Chest Inspection and Cleaning

-The Environmental Protection Agency (EPA) NPDES (National Pollutant Discharge Elimination System) Offshore permit requires testing and monitoring of Cooling Water Intake Structures on offshore assets for fouling and marine life entrainment.
-While not a new requirement, March 2014 marks the beginning of mandatory quarterly reporting for compliance with these regulations.
+The Environmental Protection Agency (EPA) National Pollutant Discharge Elimination System (NPDES) Offshore permit requires testing and monitoring of Cooling Water Intake Structures on offshore assets for fouling and marine life entrainment.
+While not a new requirement, March 2014 marked the beginning of mandatory quarterly reporting for compliance with these regulations.
 DOWNLOAD OUR EPA INTAKE INSPECTION REGULATIONS WHITE PAPER

 VideoRays can conduct visual inspections on their own or serve as a pre-dive analytical survey to identify problem areas and test for corrosion or hazardous materials before divers are deployed to perform maintenance.